-Touching Science: Poetry, Anatomy, and the Early Modern Female Form excavates an alternative history of women’s engagement with science.
-Instead of looking for exceptional examples of female scientists throughout history, I turn to female poets who were engaging with the inquiries and methods of new anatomical science in sixteenth- and seventeenth-century England.
-These poets, I argue, share in creating knowledge of the body based on the tactile and material methods privileged by new anatomy.
-Through the book’s paired analysis of anatomical techniques and women’s poetic practices, I reveal a pervasive early modern experiment with new ways to translate the three-dimensional body to the two-dimensional page.
-Simultaneously, my interdisciplinary approach moves beyond the recovery of early modern women’s writing to establish these female poets as central figures in the period’s innovations in poetic form.
+Touching Science: Poetry, Anatomy, and the Early Modern Female Form tracks an alternative history of women’s engagement with science.
+Instead of looking for exceptional examples of women scientists throughout history, I turn to poets who were engaging with the inquiries and methods of new anatomical science in sixteenth- and seventeenth-century England.
+The poets of my project are not writing about science, but rather enacting scientific techniques in their poetry.
+Through the book’s paired analysis of anatomical techniques and women’s poetic practices, I reveal how early modern women’s poetry grapples with anatomy as a practice rather than a discourse.

 “Knowing Mary Wroth’s Pamphilia.”
 Journal for Early Modern Cultural Studies 19.3 (Summer 2019): 1-35.

 This essay uses Mary Wroth’s poetic representation of the female body to explore the material intersections of early modern literature and science.
 Reading Wroth’s poetry (Folger manuscript V.a.104) alongside representational practices employed by Renaissance anatomists, this essay argues that Wroth uses the materiality of her poetic pages to critique and respond to violent treatment of the female body in sixteenth- and seventeenth-century English lyric conventions.
-Wroth’s poetry is centrally concerned with how to represent, and thereby know, the female body on the poetic page.
-Consequently, readings of Wroth’s manuscript need to account for how poetry and page work together to facilitate the reader’s knowledge of Pamphilia.
-By drawing on early anatomical methods for translating fleshly body to flat page, this essay shows how Wroth’s innovative use of the poetic page results in a new kind of encounter among writing, reading, and textual bodies.
 More broadly, this essay raises questions about how the material practices of Renaissance anatomical culture transformed relations between body and page.